SimonK3lly/lms-app/README.md

 ## Future Enhancements

 - Implement unit and integration tests using Jest and React Testing Library.
-- Add more advanced statistics and data visualization for match predictions.
+- Add more advanced statistics and data visualization for match predictions(betting odds).
 - Implement a mobile app version using React Native.

 ## Development Notes